sash11/ASUS-ROG-STRIX-Z490-G-GAMING-10900K/README.md

  </p>

 ## Opencore
 - Fill in your own PlatformInfo.
-For Big Sur use iMac20,2 SMBIOS.
+For Monterey use iMac20,2 SMBIOS.